nf-core/taxprofiler/docs/usage.md

 | `tool`      | Taxonomic profiling tool (supported by nf-core/taxprofiler) that the database has been indexed for [required].
 Please note that `bracken` also implies running `kraken2` on the same database.                                                                                                                                                                                                                                                                                                                                                                                                              |
 | `db_name`   | A unique name per tool for the particular database [required].
 Please note that names need to be unique across both `kraken2` and `bracken` as well, even if re-using the same database.                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | `db_params` | Any parameters of the given taxonomic classifier/profiler that you wish to specify that the taxonomic classifier/profiling tool should use when profiling against this specific database.
 Can be empty to use taxonomic classifier/profiler defaults.
 Must not be surrounded by quotes [required].
 We generally do not recommend specifying parameters here that turn on/off saving of output files or specifying particular file extensions - this should be already addressed via pipeline parameters.
 For Bracken databases, must at a minimum contain a `;` separating Kraken2 from Bracken parameters. |
+| `db_type`   | A column to distinguish between short- and long-read databases.
+If the column is empty, the pipeline will assume all databases (and their settings specified in `db_params`!) will be applicable for both short and long read data [optional].
 | `db_path`   | Path to the database.
 Can either be a path to a directory containing the database index files or a `.tar.gz` file which contains the compressed database directory with the same name as the tar archive, minus `.tar.gz` [required].                                                                                                                                                                                                                                                                                                                                                                       |

 :::tip
 You can also specify the same database directory/file twice (ensuring unique `db_name`s) and specify different parameters for each database to compare the effect of different parameters during classification/profiling.